 Push Notification through Brand App

 Buy Now, Pay Later

-If you’re selling expensive products, one key reason for a high abandon-cart rate is due to the product unit price.
-So, online retailers can segment those customers with the behavior of visiting back and forward the website without checkout still, and send an email to offer, or remind them a Pay Later solution is available, which enable customers to choose a financing plan and pay in installments instead of having to pay the entire cost up-front.
+If you’re selling expensive products, one key reason for a high abandon-cart rate is the product unit price.
+So, online retailers can segment those customers with the behavior of visiting back and forward the website without checkout still.
+If you send an email to offer or remind them a Pay Later solution is available, it enable customers to choose a financing plan and pay in installments instead of having to pay the entire cost up-front.